|

-Getting into Monica Rezman’s studio takes a minute or two.
-It’s on a busy Mérida street in the Centro, and the contemporary house she built behind it in 2021-22 is set way at the back of the deep property, with a garden in the space in between, so it’s a bit of a hike.
+Getting into Monica Rezman’s studio from the street takes a minute or two.
+It’s on a busy Mérida road in the Centro, and the contemporary house she built behind it in 2021-22 is set way at the back of the deep property, with a garden in the space in between, so it’s a bit of a hike.

-Appropriate since when I asked her to describe her process, she said, “I make two- and three-dimensional work, and I think about the space in between.”
+Appropriate since when asked to describe her process, she said, “I make two- and three-dimensional work, and I think about the space in between.”

-When I visited recently, she opened her front door with her usual matter-of-fact, sunny disposition to an unrestored colonial that houses her studio, at once both organized and strewn with colorful materials used in the making of that 2D and 3D work.
+When we visited, she opened her front door with her usual matter-of-fact, sunny disposition to an unrestored colonial that houses her studio, at once both organized and strewn with colorful materials used to make that 2D and 3D work.

 Monica Rezman and her trusty Singer workhorse.
 Photo: Patricia Robert / Yucatán Magazine